EduGonO/notes/notes/Preface.md

 # notes

-some notes i've taken on
+some notes i've taken on different topics over the years

 ### own writing
 - [[post-cinema]]